A guiding support for processing grief…

 You can experience joy and grief at the same time.

 With somatic movement therapy, you will create the space for peace and joy to co-exist with the intense pain of loss and grief.
 It's actually quite a natural place to be.
+Even though grief, loss and trauma are painful they offer powerful gatewways into living a full, authentic and expressed life.

 With somatic movement therapy you can: